Jesmyn Ward: Career

+Set in Ward's fictitious Mississippi town, Bois Sauvage, the novel is narrated from three perspectives mainly within a rural family.
+Jojo, a young African-American boy, navigates a maturation from childhood to adulthood.
+His mother, Leonie, struggles with addiction and the challenges of raising children.
+Finally, Richie, a wayward ghost from the Mississippi State Penitentiary, haunts Jojo and pleads with his family to help him find closure.

+The novel won the 2017 National Book Award for fiction.

+Ward thus became the first woman and first Black American to win two National Book Awards for Fiction.
+The novel also won an Anisfield-Wolf Book Award.

-In 2018 Ward contributed her Prologue from Men We Reaped to a special edition of Xavier Review (Vol.38.
-No.2), which includes a foreword by Thomas Bonner, Jr. an afterword by Robin G. Vander (both editors of the volume), a chronology, and fifteen essays by scholars, including Trudier Harris and Keith Cartwright.
+In 2018, Ward contributed her Prologue from Men We Reaped to a special edition of Xavier Review (Vol.38.
+No.2), which includes a foreword by Thomas Bonner Jr. an afterword by Robin G. Vander (both editors of the volume), a chronology, and fifteen essays by scholars, including Trudier Harris and Keith Cartwright.
 At the time this was the first book-length publication on Ward.

 Ward is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 In 2020, Simon & Schuster published Ward's Navigate Your Stars, adapted from a speech the author made at Tulane's 2018 commencement.

-Ward's personal essay, "On Witness and Respair: A Personal Tragedy Followed by Pandemic", about the death of her husband, her grief, the spreading Covid-19 pandemic, and the resurgent Black Lives Matter movement, appeared in the September 2020 issue of Vanity Fair, guest-edited by Ta-Nehisi Coates.
+Ward's personal essay, "On Witness and Respair: A Personal Tragedy Followed by Pandemic", about the death of her husband, her grief, the spreading of the COVID-19 pandemic, and the resurgent Black Lives Matter movement, appeared in the September 2020 issue of Vanity Fair, guest-edited by Ta-Nehisi Coates.

-The U.S. Library of Congress in 2022 selected Ward as the winner of the Library's Prize for American Fiction.
-At age 45, Ward is the youngest person to receive the Library’s fiction award for her lifetime of work.
+In 2022, the U.S. Library of Congress selected Ward as the winner of the Library's Prize for American Fiction.
+At age 45, Ward is the youngest person to receive the Library's fiction award for her lifetime of work.

+In July 2024, she was one of only three authors (with Elena Ferrante and George Saunders) to have the most books (three) in "The 100 Best Books of the 21st Century", a New York Times survey of 503 literary figures.

 Personal life

-Ward lives in Mississippi and has two children.
-Her husband, Brandon R. Miller, died in January 2020 of an acute respiratory distress syndrome at the age of 33.
+Ward lives in Mississippi and has three children.
+Her husband, Brandon R. Miller, died in January 2020 of acute respiratory distress syndrome at the age of 33.
 Ward wrote about his death in an article for Vanity Fair.